consbulaquena/budgeter/README.md

 # budgeter
-A mini budget app made with JavaScript
+A mini budget app made with JavaScript.